- Start dateSeptember

 Why this course?

-The course will specifically focus on responses to serious, present and emerging threats in the information domain.
-The course enables the student to gain an organisational view of cyber, the domain, the drivers and constraints.
+The course will specifically focus on responses to serious, present, and emerging threats in the information domain.
+The course enables the student to gain an organisational view of cyber from a defence and security perspective, the domain, the drivers, and constraints.
 Whilst a technical understanding is of value, the course is designed to ensure that the bigger, contextual, aspects of cyber is understood thereby enabling decision making in relation to cyber to be undertaken within an organisation.

-It has three components: a taught component comprising ten 10-credit modules (PgCert/PgDip/MSc); a 20-credit module; and (MSc only) an 80-credit research project assessed by dissertation.
+It has two components: a taught component comprising twelve 10-credit modules (PgDip/MSc) (PgDip has six 10-credit modules); and (MSc only) an 80-credit research project assessed by dissertation.

 The course is delivered via blended learning, with a mixture of residential and online teaching, and assessment is through coursework, group practicals, presentations and (MSc only) an individual dissertation.